umr-amap/iamap/docs/source/tools.md

 - **Batch size:**
 How many tiles are fed into the network at once.
 This only takes effect if a GPU is available.

+- **Output directory:**
+Where resulting rasters will be saved.
+A subdirectory identified by a md5 hash will correspond to a given encoding session.

 ### Advanced parameters